 How easy it is to wallpaper around a window?

-If you can wallpaper a wall, then you can definitely wallpaper around a window.
+If you can wallpaper a wall, then you can definitely wallpaper around a window as well as learning to wallpaper a corner.
 If you have never wallpapered before, we’d recommend practicing on a wall without windows first; a feature wall is ideal.

 ‘Wallpapering around a window just takes patience, and the right tools.
 A sharp craft knife with plenty of snap-off blades is essential and will allow you to cut neat lines without tearing the paper.
 We also like to use a smoothing trim guide tool (opens in new tab) when hanging our wallpapers to achieve professional cuts into the window recess,’ says Jamie Watkins, founder of Divine Savages.